FarmData2/FarmData2/components/README.md

 ### Template

+- Include a `<div>` or a `<span>` inside `<template>` to ensure that `cy.get` and `cy.find` will work consistently across components.
+Without this extra level of nesting it seems that the Vue component element containing the component can sometimes be optimized away.
+Thus, trying to `cy.get` that element will fail in tests.

 - Many components will be one or more [_Form Group_](https://bootstrap-vue-next.github.io/bootstrap-vue-next/docs/components/form-group) elements.

   - the label for a required input element is followed by `<sup v-if="required" class="text-danger">*</sup>`.